fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 What this means is that F# syntax that declares a type as accepting only types that have `null` as a proper value as type parameters actually accepts _only_ non-nullable types!
 This behavior is the exact opposite of what programmers likely believe what this syntax does, and is not compatible with a world where nullable reference types exist.

+Additionally, C# 8.0 will introduce the `class?` constraint.
+This is syntax sugar for an attribute that will decorate the class, informing consumers that `T` is a nullable reference type.
+So `class` and `class?` are distinctly different things in C# now.

-**Recommendation:** Change to emit as a nullable reference type constraint.
+**Recommendation:** Change to emit as a `class` constraint but with the same attribute decorating the class that C# uses.

 #### Compatibility with existing not struct constraint

-The existing `not struct` constraint for generic types requires the parameterizing type to be a .NET referennce type.
+The existing `not struct` constraint for generic types requires the parameterizing type to be a .NET reference type.

 The following class `C`: